camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

 # Project Goal
-The goal of this project is to simulate/imitate data received by the BLE Controller on the Xiaomi M365 Scooter with a microcontroller with cellular capabilities (Particle Electron).
+The goal of this project is to simulate/imitate data communication between the BLE Controller and the motor controller on the Xiaomi M365 Scooter with a microcontroller with cellular capabilities, the Particle Electron.

 # Project Information